AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       console.log(obj.prop); //100
       ```

+      Remember freezing is only applied to the top-level properties in objects but not for nested objects.
+      For example, let's try to freeze user object which has employment details as nested object and observe that details have been changed.

+      ```javascript
+      const user = {
+        name: "John",
+        employment: {
+          department: "IT",
+        },
+      };

+      Object.freeze(user);
+      user.employment.department = "HR";
+      ```

       **Note:** It causes a TypeError if the argument passed is not an object.

 144.  ### What is the purpose of freeze method

       Below are the main benefits of using freeze method,

       1. It is used for freezing objects and arrays.
       2. It is used to make an object immutable.

 145.  ### Why do I need to use freeze method

       In the Object-oriented paradigm, an existing API contains certain elements that are not intended to be extended, modified, or re-used outside of their current context.
 Hence it works as the `final` keyword which is used in various languages.

+146.  ### How do you detect a browser language preference

+      You can use navigator object to detect a browser language preference as below,

+      ```javascript
+      var language =
+        (navigator.languages && navigator.languages[0]) || // Chrome / Firefox
+        navigator.language || // All browsers
+        navigator.userLanguage; // IE <= 10

+      console.log(language);
+      ```

-146.  ### How to convert string to title case with javascript
+147.  ### How to convert string to title case with javascript

       Title case means that the first letter of each word is capitalized.
 You can convert a string to title case using the below function,

       ```javascript
       function toTitleCase(str) {
         return str.replace(/\w\S*/g, function (txt) {
-          return txt.charAt(0).toUpperCase() + txt.substr(1).toLowerCase();
+          return txt.charAt(0).toUpperCase() + txt.substring(1).toLowerCase();
         });
       }
       toTitleCase("good morning john"); // Good Morning John
       ```

-147.  ### How do you detect javascript disabled in the page
+148.  ### How do you detect javascript disabled in the page

       You can use the `<noscript>` tag to detect javascript disabled or not.
 The code block inside `<noscript>` gets executed when JavaScript is disabled, and is typically used to display alternative content when the page generated in JavaScript.